JavierFongG/neuralnotes_linear_regression/README.md

 ## Additional Resources

-For a detailed walkthrough, check out the article on Medium: [Understanding Linear Regression](https://medium.com/@jjosuefong/notas-para-construir-e-interpretar-una-regresi%C3%B3n-lineal-en-python-paso-a-paso-ddf261033d4a)
+For a detailed walkthrough, check out the article on Medium: [Notes on how to build and interpret a linear regression with Python, step by step](https://medium.com/@jjosuefong/notas-para-construir-e-interpretar-una-regresi%C3%B3n-lineal-en-python-paso-a-paso-ddf261033d4a)